-Lisa Baker, owner of Need to See it Publishing, discusses pitching to strangers on LinkedIn - and how to do it more effectively.
+Lisa Baker, owner of Need to See it Publishing, discusses pitching for business to strangers on LinkedIn - and how to do it more effectively.

 Media relations over Christmas?
 Deal with the urgent stuff, definitely, but sometimes you really need to chill, says Kay Phelps, owner of PR in HR